LarryFeng01/Lowess-RF/README.md

     f = interp1d(x, yest,fill_value='extrapolate')
     return f(xnew)
 ```
-The above function is doing exactly what was described in the theory section where we calcuate the weights given the data.
+The above function is doing exactly what was described in the theory section where we calculate the weights given the data.
 Now, we will split the data into train/test splits and standardize the data.
 We must also be careful about the shape of the data while standardizing and transforming.
 ```
 xtrain, xtest, ytrain, ytest = tts(x,y,test_size=0.25, random_state=123)
 scale = StandardScaler()